mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Qawa'id al-Ahkam* by Izz al-Din b.
 'Abd al-Salam

 Ibn 'Abd al-Salam was among the first to author an independent work on maqasid.
 This book is important for understanding the purpose of the law and its internal rationality.
+Shaykh Hatim al-'Awni considers it the most important book on the topic, even more so than al-Shatibi's *al-Muwafaqat*, and suggests reading it more than once.
+In *al-Muwafaqat*, Al-Shatibi gives a descriptive, retrospective view of the Shari'ah and its overarching themes, from which maqasid have a prominent role.
+For him, it is an a posteriori exercise, and he doesn't see it having a role in application to any considerable extent.
+By contrast, Ibn 'Abd al-Salam is more concerned with application: going through masa'il fiqhiyyah, explaining their dimensions, and going into tafri'at and matters which are clearly contestable ijtihad.

-Accompany this by reading *Mahasin al-Shari'ah* by al-Qaffal al-Shashi, an important work where he identifies deeper meanings behind furu' in every area of the law.
+Keep in mind that maqasid can only be understood in practice after understanding how usul works, especially qiyas.
+It is simply the further study of ta'lil and its application, rather than comprising a seperate fann.
+Accompany this by reading *Mahasin al-Shari'ah* by al-Qaffal al-Shashi, an important work where he identifies deeper meanings behind furu' in every area of the law, including 'ibadah.

 - *Sifat al-Mufti* by Ibn Hamdan al-Harrani